11/2/2019 | Battle of Pilot Knob State Historic Site | Pilot Knob, MO

 Battle of Pilot Knob State Historic Site is proud to host a very special original art show in November of 2019.
 For the entire month of November, we will have on display a collection of original oil paintings depicting the beauty and spender of Elephant Rocks State Park.
-The show will feature the rocks from various views and different times of the year.
+The collection features the rocks from various views and different times of the year.
 This show will be held inside the historic site museum from 10 a.m. to 4 p.m., seven days a week.

 To kick off this exhibit, the museum will host an opening night reception on Saturday, Nov.
 2 from 4 p.m. to 7 p.m.
 This event will be open to the public and free to attend.
 During this reception, the artist will be present to answer questions and provide insight on how he goes about creating his art and why he is so inspired by Elephant Rocks State Park and its unique formations.